pingcap/blog/build-a-ruby-on-rails-app-with-tidb.md

 ![Build a Rails App with TiDB](media/build-rails-apps-with-tidb-banner.png)

-If you are a Ruby on Rails developer, I think you’ll really enjoy this article.
+If you are a Ruby on Rails developer, I think you'll really enjoy this article.
 It aims to help you get started with [TiDB](https://github.com/pingcap/tidb), an open-source NewSQL database, and use it to power up your Rails applications.

 ## Use TiDB to build up your Ruby on Rails applications